marilenadaquino/marilenadaquino.github.io/occ_model_ext/scripts/script/ccc/README.md

 ## TODO

- * JSON-LD to be converted in ntriples
- * REVIEW WITH SP whether the structure of folders is correct: IMHO there are too many..
+ * [FIX] We got an HTTP error when retrieving data (HTTP status code: 404): is this an actual problem of mine?
+ * triplestore per silvio/ david con un 1000 paper
+ * [ADD] control doi2doi self citation
- * merge with fabio's graphlib : prov, labels, other boolean values here and there
+ * merge with fabio's graphlib : prov, labels, storer (save in nt11) other boolean values here and there

 ### Christmas homework

+ * evaluation on lists (compare cites and the presence of rp for that link)

- * jats2oc.py - remove n_rp
+ * jats2oc.py - BEE: remove n_rp
- * jats2oc.py - check mistakes in pl_string bee
+ * jats2oc.py - BEE: check mistakes in pl_string bee
- * jats2oc.py - refactor extract_intext_refs() in functions
+ * jats2oc.py - BEE: refactor extract_intext_refs() in functions
- * jats2oc.py - run BEE
+ * jats2oc.py - BEE: method for running BEE on a directory
- * [HOW?]
-Test precision of BEE and consistency of results in spacin
- * [HOW?] graphlib - trick for json labels (part of/reference)

  * config_spacin and ocdm/config - change folder names for production

 ### FUTURE

  * run again SPACIN to check whether "derived_from" and "update_action" are correctly included in se
- * speed up BEE by using a directory (new method)
- * review queries to crossref

 ## DONE